IHT Business Relief – how it works

 If RBP is transferred from one spouse or civil partner to the other on death, the survivor is automatically credited with the ownership period of the deceased spouse or civil partner.

-There is also a relaxation of the two-year holding requirement when RBP is replaced by new property, that is also RBP, within five years.
+There is also a relaxation of the two-year holding requirement when RBP is replaced by new property, which is also RBP, within five years.

 Recommended action for business owners

-It is possible in some circumstance to apply to HMRC for advance clearance on the availability of BR.
-This can only be done however, where a chargeable transfer is being contemplated, e.g. a transfer to trust.
+2. It is possible, in some circumstances, to apply to HMRC for advance clearance on the availability of BR.
+This can only be done where a chargeable transfer is being contemplated, e.g. a transfer to trust.
 A holdover relief claim for CGT can also be made at the same time so there is no CGT on the transfer of an asset to a trust.

-Entrepreneurs should be mindful of the replacement property rules, which relax the two-year holding requirement, as long as the new property is acquired within five years.
+3. Entrepreneurs should be mindful of the replacement property rules, which relax the two-year holding requirement, as long as the new property is acquired within five years.
+This will continue to be relevant from April 2026.

-Read our article on protecting your family's assets.
+4. Read our article on protecting your family's assets

 For help and advice on any Business Relief or IHT issue please contact Ben Handley or Tim Lynch.